Seb-geospatial/BlenderMapDEM/README.md

 Uses the PIL package to read in an input DEM image (of likely a high resolution) and output a downsampled image with lower file size and resolution using a resample method appropriate for DEM maps.
 May be helpful depending on your DEM data source for easing resource requirements when rendering images in Blender.

+If you plan on georeferencing the final render **it is recommended you DONT use this function** in order to retain the best quality.
+The `georeferenceDEM()` function requires the rendered hillshade and the initial DEM .geotiff containing metadata be the same resolution in order to correctly georeference, so if the rendered image is a lower resolution it will be up-scaled to the proper resolution automatically resulting in minor quality loss.

-**NOTE:** this function currently does not work with .GeoTIFF files which contain geospatial metadata and must be opened in GIS programs, this method is intended to be used to prepare a viewable image file before it is imported into Blender to ease computational requirements on computers.
+**NOTE:** this function does not work with .GeoTIFF DEM files which only contain 1 band geospatial metadata and must be opened in GIS programs.
+This function is intended to be used to prepare a viewable image file before it is imported into Blender to ease computational requirements on computers.
 Make sure to use `geotiffToImage()` before using this function.

 <br/>